A tooth extraction infection is always a possibility after you have had a tooth removed. Sometimes people call it a dry

 What is a dry socket?
 It's the empty socket in the gum that's left behind when you've had a tooth out.
 It's empty because there's no blood clot in there.
 And that's the problem.
 An empty tooth extraction socket will be SLOW to heal.

 The pain is caused by an inflammation of the bone surrounding the socket, which happens when there is little or no blood clot to cover the bone.There is NO infection, no bacteria.
-A bone infection is usually VERY painful.
+Just exposed, inflamed bone, which is usually VERY painful.

 Without a blood clot, the walls of the socket are basically raw bone.

 An empty socket will also trap bits of food.

 What a drag!
 You get a tooth pulled because it's causing a problem, and you still end up with pain!

 This is an infection in the GUM, (NOT THE BONE), where you've had a tooth removed.
 It's caused by bacteria in the gum.
 Either the tooth had an infection on the root before it was pulled, or bacteria got into the socket AFTER the extraction somehow.

 There are a number of things that increase the chances of getting a dry socket.
 In general, lower teeth are more likely to get a dry socket after a tooth extraction than upper teeth.
 Molar teeth (back teeth) are also more at risk than front teeth.

 Other things that increase the risk are: